tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

 <figure>
   <img src="{{ site.url }}/img/pitl03/iteration-crash.png" class="fullwidth" />
-  <figcaption>Notice the length of the Console scroll-track, and how the display window fails to render the background colour.</figcaption>
+  <figcaption>Notice the length of the Console scroll-track; the display window may also fail to render the background colour.</figcaption>
 </figure>

 This code has crashed your program by sending it into an infinitive loop.
-To explain, `i` is equal to zero, and therefore less-than to `24`.
+To explain, `i` is equal to zero, and therefore less-than `24`.
 But, unlike an `if` statement, the `while` repeatedly executes the `print` line until the value of `i` reaches twenty-four -- which is never.

 To increment `i` by one each time the line is printed, add one to it with each iteration of the loop: